Skip to content Skip to footer

 What are your success metrics?
 How do you know you're successfully attracting and retaining these readers?

-We look at the classic newsletter metrics – open rates, click rates – as well as retention rates, a tricky one for newsletters.
+We look at the classic newsletter metrics – open rates, click rates – as well as rates, a tricky one for newsletters.
 You always have readers who unsubscribe but also others who just stop reading.
 They don't help with ad revenue, so you need to find who they are and re-engage them.

 We keep track of how much feedback we get, replies and responses to our polls.
 This also helps us get a better idea of who is reading us – their age, profession, position in a company, etc.